Harmonicas for Health

 How to get started

-$40/hour to come to your location for private lessons within and around most areas of Chittenden County, Vermont.
+$50/hour for up to two people.
+I come to your location for private lessons within and around most areas of Chittenden County, Vermont.
 (A small fee may apply for further travel – let’s talk!)
 Quantity discounts available for groups.

 Don't have a harmonica?
-You can purchase one in class.
-Here's what I have available.
+You can purchase one in class, ranging in price from $5 to $41 + tax.

 Contact me for more information about setting up a lesson!